Brady, Fournette lead Bucs over Panthers 31-17

 Jordan Whitehead’s interception preceded a 10-play, 78-yard touchdown drive Brady fueled with a 50-yard completion to Evans and that Carolina extended with a personal foul that gave the Bucs a first down at the Panthers 7.

-Ronald Jones ran it in on the next play for a 7-0 lead Brady quickly built to two touchdowns after rookie safety Antoine Winfield Jr. sacked Bridgewater and Jason Pierre-Paul recovered to set up Evans’ 23-yard TD catch on the next play.
+Ronald Jones ran it in on the next play for a 7-0 lead Brady quickly built to two touchdowns after rookie safety Antoine Winfield Jr. sacked Bridgewater and Jason Pierre-Paul recovered to set up the 43-year-old quarterback’s 23-yard TD pass to Evans on the next play.

-“I thought Teddy was under duress too much of the day.
-They are a pressure defense and they were getting their hands on him,” Rhule said.
+Fournette’s 1-yard scoring run, the fifth rushing TD Carolina has allowed in two games, increased the lead to 21-0.

-“I thought he competed and there will be days where you can’t get things flowing,” the Panthers coach added.
-“But I was proud he kept pushing the pedal and got us back in the game.”
+Brady’s third interception of the season, and cornerback Donte Jackson’s 44-yard return into Buccaneers territory sparked Carolina’s comeback.

 UP NEXT